 Toddler Community (16 - 32 Months)

-Jonathan Montessori offers a 173 day school year, following Chaska's District 112 School Calendar from August 29, 2016 through June 8, 2017; covering only those days delineated on the school's annual calendar.
+Jonathan Montessori offers a 173 day school year, following Chaska's District 112 School Calendar; covering only those days delineated on the school's annual calendar.
 We provide childcare for the convenience and flexibility of parents & caregivers, combined with an authentic Montessori education.
 Call for tuition costs.
-Summer programs are available for year-round care.

 Our Toddler Community provides childcare for children from ages 16 months through 32 months, and is one of the few authentic Montessori programs in the area.
-The community is led by an AMI Montessori Certified Preschool Guide and assisted by an AMI trained guide.
+The community is led by an AMI Montessori Certified Preschool Guide.

 As with all the learning environments at Jonathan Montessori School, the toddler environment is meant to be an extension of home.
 Under the consistent and nurturing care of our teachers, our children are recognized as unique and important individuals, and are encouraged to explore in a safe and beautiful space that has been carefully prepared to promote independence.